-3. Collection of the Retail Revenue Adjustor and Power Supply Adjustor: The Retail Revenue Adjustor and Power Supply Adjustor shall be applied to all kWhs billed by the Company for every customer of every rate class except street lighting rate classes.
-The quarterly adjustment associated with both the Retail Revenue Adjustor and the Power Supply Adjustor shall be filed as described in Section VI below.
-These adjustors will be calculated separately, as described above, but for purposes of reflecting these adjustors on customer bills, the Quarterly Retail
+3. Return/Collection of the Retail Revenue Adjustor and Power Supply Adjustor The quarterly adjustment associated with both the Retail Revenue Adjustor and the Power Supply Adjustor shall be filed as described above in Section V(A).
+These adjustors will be calculated separately, as described above, but the return/collection of these adjustments to/from customers will be based on the methodology described in Section VI below.